FlavienVa/Cours_EPFL/Computer System/Computer System Week 13.md

 - Link aggregation and multipathing create a virtual link with more bandwidth

 #### RAID
-**AID** or "**redundant array of independent disks**" is a data storage virtualization technology that combines multiple physical disk drive components into one or more logical units for the purposes of data redundancy.
+**RAID** or "**redundant array of independent disks**" is a data storage virtualization technology that combines multiple physical disk drive components into one or more logical units for the purposes of data redundancy.
 ![[Pasted image 20240522085113.png]]
 M = aggregated memory
 N = sector in the disk